 Looking to buy ETFs through an online broker?
 If you select an ETF that’s outside the scope of what they offer, you could incur substantial fees from brokerage commissions.

-If the fund underperforms and is forced to shut down abruptly, you have no control over the hit you may take through, either through a loss on your investment or tax obligation.
+If the ETF underperforms and is forced to shut down abruptly, you have no control over the hit you may take, either through a loss on your investment or tax obligation.

-It’s easy to get started with ETF investing.
-But by gaining a thorough understanding of how they work and working with a broker to analyze how they will impact your investment portfolio, you’ll have the best chance of maximizing your returns.
+It’s easy to buy or sell ETFs and make them part of your investment strategy.
+By gaining a thorough understanding of how they work and working with a broker to analyze how they will impact your investment portfolio, you’ll have the best chance of maximizing your returns.